 about 1740 meters in elevation, ± LAT.
 17° 11' 27"N, LONG. -92° 53' 35"W

-One four-ft-high, good-smelling ornamental plant putting on a show here nowadays is the one shown at the right.
+One four-ft-high, good-smelling ornamental plant putting on a show here nowadays is the one shown below:

 You can see a close-up of one of that plant's flowers below.

 This is a member of the genus CRINUM, of the Amaryllis Family.
 Species in the genus are often referred to as Crinum Lilies, even though Crinum isn't a member of the Lily Family and therefore not a lily.
 Most species in the Amaryllis Family have entirely " inferior" ovaries, while those in the Lily Family are mostly entirely superior or only partially inferior.
 If you're interested in pursuing these differences my diagram distinguishing inferior from superior ovaries can be accessed at http://www.backyardnature.net/inf_sup.gif.

 Once you're convinced you have a genuine member of the Amaryllis Family, you still have to figure out which genus you're dealing with, for there are about 90 of them.
 Fact is, our Crinum looks a heck of a lot like a typical amaryllis (genus Amaryllis), especially in the way its large, funnel-shaped blossoms cluster atop a tall, slender, leafless stem, or "scape."